-One way to put unemployed persons back in the workforce is to loosen occupational licensing laws
+Loosening occupational licensing laws is a good way to put unemployed persons back into the workforce

-For instance, on April 6, Governor Walz authorized out of state mental health care providers to serve Minnesotan patients.
-Shortly after that, the governor instituted a law that covered all qualified out of state health care professionals.
-The law, instated on April 25, allowed out of state providers to render aid in Minnesota.
+On April, 6, for instance, Governor Walz authorized out-of-state mental health care providers to serve Minnesotan patients — something which they could not do prior to that.
+Shortly after that, the governor instituted a law that covered all qualified out-of-state healthcare professionals.
+The law, instated on April 25, allowed out-of-state providers to render aid in Minnesota.
 The law also authorized physicians licensed in other states to provide telemedicine services to residents in Minnesota.
-Other changes during this period included temporarily waiving the requirement that out of state medical professionals be licensed in Minnesota.
-Numerous states also instated similar orders during the emergency period.
+Other changes during this period included temporarily waiving the requirement that out-of-state medical professionals be licensed in Minnesota.

 In signing legislation that allows his state to recognize licenses from other states, Missouri Governor Mike Parson said, “Eliminating governmental barriers to employment and allowing citizens to become licensed faster is an impactful, commonsense step that we believe will have a positive impact in the lives of a lot of Missourians.”